collabnix/dockerlabs/play-with-docker/microsoft/README.md

-# How to Keep Windows Container Running?
+# Question -  How to Keep Windows Container Running?

 ## Scenario: I created a new container however as soon as its created its status is stopped, why?